extendr/extendr.github.io/index.md

 }
 ```

+The `#[extendr]` attribute causes the compiler to generate
+wrapper and registration functions for R which are called
+when the package is loaded.

-On R's side, users can access to the above Rust functions as following:
+On R's side, users can access to the above Rust functions as follows:

 ``` r
 # call function